valvarezapa/LCD/README.md

 # How to use it

+We strongly recommend to read the *LCD Quick User Guide* in order to get started with the functionalities of the *LCD* module.
+However, here we present a brief summary:

 The functionality of this module is divided essenially in 3 different sections.
 The code of the first one (which is the central one) is used in the other 2 sections, but in terms of functionality all of them serve different purposes and can be used independently.

 The first section is kind of a fixed-points-oriented one, and it consists of the basic methods that are used to detect said *n*-cyclic behaviour when a rational map is iterated.
 The main method of this section is the following: